 Additional fees for doctor services include:

-- Travel time for outside the coverage area (see above)
+- Travel time for doctor visits outside of our usual coverage area (see above) add $50

 Can your doctors do any tests in my hotel room or vacation rental?